Efficient Reconstruction of Matched-Filter Signal-to-Noise Ratio Time Series from Nearby Templates for Compact Binary Coalescences Searches: Conclusions

 \acknowledgments

 T.G. acknowledges using the LDG clusters at CIT and IUCAA (Sarathi) for the computation involved in this work.
-This work was supported by Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Transformative Research Areas (A) No.~23H04891 and No.~23H04893 (TG, SM).
+This work was supported by Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Transformative Research Areas (A) No.~23H04891 and No.~23H04893 (T.G., S.M.).